redpanda-data/connect/website/docs/components/processors/metric.md

 ### `value`

 For some metric types specifies a value to set, increment.
+Certain metrics exporters such as Prometheus support floating point values, but those that do not will cast a floating point value into an integer.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).